 “When we got DACA, we got wings.”

-According to Pili Tobar, “DACA and Dreamers benefit Arizona and the nation – they are our nurses, our teachers, our neighbors, and our friends.
+According to Pili Tobar, Deputy Director of America’s Voice, “DACA and Dreamers benefit North Carolina and the nation – they are our nurses, our teachers, our neighbors, and our friends.
 They are Americans in all but paperwork.
 The U.S. Supreme Court should rule in favor of DACA and allowing America’s Dreamers to continue to thrive safely and legally in the United States.
 I can’t imagine the self-inflicted upheaval in the state or in the country of driving hundreds of thousands of DACA recipients off the books, underground, or into Trump’s deportation pipeline.
-Senator McSally and the U.S. Senate should unequivocally stand up for DACA and Dreamers and support a permanent legislative solution for Dreamers and long term residents with temporary status – such as the Dream and Promise Act that passed the House of Representatives in June – and without damaging tradeoffs, such as funding Trump’s border wall or massive detention escalation.”
+Senator Tillis and the U.S. Senate should unequivocally stand up for DACA and Dreamers and support a permanent legislative solution for Dreamers and long term residents with temporary status – such as the Dream and Promise Act that passed the House of Representatives in June – and without damaging tradeoffs, such as funding Trump’s border wall or massive detention escalation.”

-- There are nearly 25,000 DACA recipients in Arizona, who arrived in the U.S. at the average age of 6 years old.
+- There are over 24,000 DACA recipients in North Carolina, who arrived in the U.S. at the average age of 7 years old.

-- Arizona DACA recipients are parents to 12,200 U.S. citizen children in the state.
+- North Carolina DACA recipients are parents to 11,600 U.S. citizen children in the state.

-- Each year, Arizona DACA recipients make a positive fiscal and economic impact, paying more than $169 million in federal taxes, $92 million in state and local taxes, and more than $86 million combined in annual mortgage and rental payments
+- Each year, North Carolina DACA recipients make a positive fiscal and economic impact, paying more than $134 million in federal taxes, $81 million in state and local taxes, and more than $77 million combined in annual mortgage and rental payments

 Below, we review some of the most recently filed amici briefs (a full list of filed amici briefs is available here).
-Together, they underscore why DACA is such a popular, successful, and beneficial program for Arizona and the U.S. as a whole.
+Together, they underscore why DACA is such a popular, successful, and beneficial program for North Carolina and the U.S. as a whole.